desert

 Apparently, even a desert in Utah gets a fair amount of snow in winter thanks to its elevation and proximity to mountains.

-As more and more tourists from all over the world flock into the Unites States in order to see its natural attractions, especially in the Southwest, it's no wonder that Arches National Park gets crowded even in the winter.
-And that's considering the fact that the park does not get into the top 10 most popular national parks in the US!
+As more and more tourists from all over the world flock to the United States to see its natural attractions, especially in the Southwest, it's no wonder that Arches National Park gets crowded even in the winter.
+And that's because the park does not get into the top 10 most popular national parks in the US!

-However the heavy crowds tend to stick close to their cars, so if you're willing to stretch your legs on moderate to long distance hikes, you'll almost guaranteed to enjoy a solitude.
+However the heavy crowds tend to stick close to their cars, so if you're willing to stretch your legs on moderate to long-distance hikes, you'll almost be guaranteed to enjoy solitude.

-Alternatively, getting up early in the morning or picking weekdays low and shoulder seasons gets you more room for yourself and your travel companions.
+Alternatively, getting up early in the morning or picking weekday low and shoulder seasons gets you more room for yourself and your travel companions.

 This especially holds true for popular places like Delicate Arch.